Business Analyst Quick Start¶

 On the Output step (further down on the left), note the output column names and storage tpyes.

 For a demosntration, before running it, Save the recipe, and return to the Flow.

 See how the Join recipe and output dataset are represented in the Flow.
 The output dataset is drawn in an outline because it has not yet been built.
 You have only defined the instructions as to how it should be created.

 Now the recipe is ready to be run.
 However, you can choose to run the recipe with different execution engines, depending on the infrastructure available to your instance and the type of recipe at hand.

-By default, Dataiku DSS will select the available execution engine that it detects to be the most optimal.
+Dataiku will select the available execution engine that it detects to be the most optimal.
 For this tutorial, that is the DSS engine.

-If for example though, the input and output datasets were stored in a SQL database, and the recipe was a SQL-compatible operation, then the in-database engine would be chosen.
+If, for example, the input and output datasets were stored in a SQL database, and the recipe was a SQL-compatible operation, then the in-database engine would be chosen.
 This is not just for SQL code recipes.
 Many visual recipes and processors in the Prepare recipe can be translated to SQL queries.

 In other situations, such as when working with HDFS or S3 datasets, the Spark engine would be available if it is installed.